mudongliang/linux-configuration/README.md

 My favourite distributions are Debian and Ubuntu.
 And I usually use Debian Stable and Ubuntu LTS with GNOME as my desktop environment.
 Here I backup some configuration files (e.g, bin, bashrc) into this repository.

-- bashrc : new bash commands
+- bashrc: new bash commands
-- bin : some useful scripts, or binary files
+- bin: some useful scripts, or binary files
 - [gnome extensions](https://mudongliang.github.io/2017/03/12/my-favourite-gnome-extensions.html)
 - [software list](https://mudongliang.github.io/2018/12/16/popular-software.html)
-- sources.list.d : new sources list

 ## Installation